mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                            Virtual servers, storage, databases, and networking.

 ## Content and Network Delivery Services
-  * **Amazon Virtual Private Cloud (VPC)** - A VPC is a "container" in which you run all of your services.
+  * **Amazon Virtual Private Cloud (VPC)** - A VPC is a service that defines a virtual environment for your application(s) that is an isolated section of AWS' cloud environment.
+A VPC is a "container" in which you run all of your services.
 It is a logically separated part of AWS for your use and provides virtual networking configurable for your application.
   * **AWS Direct Connect** - Allows for establishing a connection from AWS directly to your data center.
   * **AWS PrivateLink** - Allows for establishing secure connections between two VPCs and AWS services without exposing the services to the internet.
   * **Amazon Route 53** - Global service (no regions) for providing DNS.
+Utilizes AWS Edge Locations.
   * **Elastic Load Balancing** - Cloud based load balancers to distribute traffic across multiple EC2, ECS, or Lambda targets.
 Multiple types of load balancers available: application (ALB), network (NLB), or classic.
-  * **Cloud Front** - Global content delivery network (CDN) utilizing AWS edge locations.
+  * **CloudFront** - Global content delivery network (CDN) utilizing AWS edge locations.
 Can be used for both static and dynamic content.
 Includes security features such as DDoS protection and web application firewall (WAF).
+Utilizes AWS Edge Locations.
   * **Amazon API Gateway** - Fully managed API service.
 Integrates with multiple AWS services and provides monitoring and metrics on API calls.
   * **AWS Global Accelerator** - Routes via AWS global edge locations.
 Once a request reaches an edge location it is